-Pluto TV is your ticket to free TV.
+Want to TV for free?
+Then, fly over to Pluto TV.
 If you're tired of paying another monthly streaming bill, Pluto TV is one of the best free streaming services out there.
 The ad-supported service offers more than 250 live channels, as well as on-demand movies and TV shows.
-New channels are added all the time, like Paramount+ Picks and MLB.
+New channels are added all the time, like 007 with the James Bond movies.

 - Best cable TV alternatives for live viewing